 In the end, it comes down to your goals.
 Do you want to get as much traffic and squeeze as much money as you can out of your blog or do you want to write a blog that’s unique, interesting, and appeals to a smaller niche?

 If you’d like some examples of travel bloggers that ignore the click-bait and deliver the good stuff, here are a few to get you started:

 - Perceptive Travel – just one of the blogs by prolific travel writer Tim Leffel.
 This is his narrative-focused writing, which naturally gets a lot less traffic than his other sites.
 But the content is about unique experiences and deep-dives into culture.

 - Rolf Potts – author of the seminal Vagabonding book, writer for National Geographic, adventurer, and creative writing teacher, Potts is one of the best travel writers in the internet age.

-- Peter Santenello – A travel blogger with superb, thoughtful, long-form video content featuring places that most people never visit.
+- Peter Santenello – A travel blogger and vlogger with superb, thoughtful, long-form video content featuring places that most people never visit.

 - Notes From The Road – If you’re looking for a travel blog with a focus on photography and design, this might be just what you’re looking for.
 Notes From The Road not only has a great name, but it also has beautiful photography, incredible illustrations, and killer long-form writing on quirky topics that interest owner Eric Gauger.
 Blog posts with titles like “Notes on traveling to the Coyote Buttes during surreal winter weather” and “Puffin Rally to the Látrabjarg Cliffs” give you an idea of the kind of content on this blog.
 You won’t find many “10 best pubs in Prague” here.